 Bayesian Social Deduction with Graph-Informed Language Models

-1Purdue University, 2University of Pittsburg, 3Intel Labs, 4Virginia Tech
+1Purdue University, 2University of Pittsburgh, 3Intel Labs, 4Virginia Tech

 *Indicates Equal Contribution